Accelerator

 Numeracy Gains - Children who could correctly answer at least one single-digit addition or subtraction increased from 23% to 66% after 15 months with tablets

-~2.5 million+ children from low-income households have access to high-quality, pedagogically sound contextually relevant solutions for at-home learning
+~2.5 Mn children from low-income segments have access to high-quality, pedagogically sound contextually relevant solutions for remote learning

 Reach

-A vibrant ecosystem of 8 Edtech solutions serving FLN needs of the low-income segment
+A vibrant ecosystem of 8 Edtech players serving FLN needs in low-income segment

 Supply